 definition courtesy of Merriam-Webster

 The Owl at Purdue University is considered THE authority on MLA citations.
-If you are not sure how to cite your sources, visit the Owl for further help.
+If you are not sure how to cite your sources, or for other questions about MLA format including in-text citations visit the OWL for further help.

 In order to avoid plagiarising you must always cite your sources.
 Often called a bibliography, the Modern Language Association (MLA) refers to a list of sources as Works Cited.
 Cranston Public Schools follows MLA format when writing papers.
-You can use the different online citation helpers in the box to the left.
+Clicking on the black box on the left will take you to an online citation maker.

 image courtesy of http://www.easybib.com